michaelalfaro/eeb177-W17.github.io/_posts/2017-01-06-exercise1-git.markdown

 In this exercise, you will go through the "`git add`, `git commit`, `git push`" workflow.
 In Section 2 of this exercise, you will explore the use of branches and reverts to previous commits.

-Begin this (and all subsequent exercises in this course) by opening up a terminal window and navigating to your `homework` folder.
+Begin by opening up a terminal window and navigating to your `lab-work` folder.

 ### Section 1- adding, commiting, and pushing to github

 Before you begin, please read through [this helpful summary](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control#_getting_started)<sup>0</sup> on the basics of version control.

-0. Ensure that you have set up a git repository to track your `homework` folder and that this repository is connected to your github repository ([instructions](http://gaurav.kandlikar.com/eeb177-W17/2017/01/03/setup-github.html))<sup>1</sup>.
+0. Ensure that you have set up a git repository to track your `lab-work` folder and that this repository is connected to your github repository ([instructions](http://gaurav.kandlikar.com/eeb177-W17/2017/01/03/setup-github.html))<sup>1</sup>.
 1. Create a new subfolder called `exercise_1` and add this to the repositories tracked by git.
 Hint: use `mkdir` to make a new folder; use `git add <filename>` to start tracking it with git.
 2. Navigate into `exercise_1` and create a readme file by executing `touch README.txt` (the command `touch` simply creates an empty file with a given name).
 Open `README.txt` and write in some information about this exercise (e.g. when you are completing this exercise, what are the goals of this exercise).
 Hint: you can use `sudo gedit <filename>` to open text files from the terminal.
-3. Navigate back up to the `homework` directory and add the newly created `exercise_1/README.txt` file to the git repository.
+3. Navigate back up to the `lab-work` directory and add the newly created `exercise_1/README.txt` file to the git repository.
 4. View the status of your git repository using `git status`.
 You should see something that looks like this:
 ![]({{ site.url }}/images/exercise1-gitstatus.png)